kevvlvl/ci-friendly-lib/README.md

 The Maven CI-Friendly approach is to delegate versioning and releasing to the CI/orchestrator using parameters set in the version property.
 This approach is not compatible with the maven release plugin.

+Semver information is saved and tracked using git tags.

 Build the artifact and package it as a snapshot as defined by default in the pom.xml
 ```shell
 $ ./mvnw clean package